Yalí

 Yalí is a town and municipality located in northeastern Antioquia Department, Colombia, colloquially called "the town of hills".
-Part of the subregion of Northeastern Antioquia.
+Part of the sub-region of Northeastern Antioquia, it lies at an altitude of 1,250 m (4,100 ft) above sea level.

 Yalí was established as a municipality in 1956 and was named after one of its founders; Lorenzo Yalí.
 In its early days the town's economy relied on mining, now the economic activity is focused on the "cañicultura" (sugarcane plantations) with aims of production of panela.